Successfully passed Math/ELAS

 Failed ELAS and mathematics course: If you obtained grades of less than 70% in two or more English language courses (ELAS), and a final grade below 50% in your mathematics course - you would not have passed or successfully completed the Math/ELAS program.
 You will not be allowed to proceed, and are no longer eligible for any subsequent degree studies in the Faculty of Mathematics.

 Courses for next term enrolment will be dropped/removed and future enrolment will not be permitted - as you have not met the admission requirements and conditions as outlined in your offer of admission.
-You will not be permitted to reapply for admission at UWaterloo.
+You will not be permitted to reapply to mathematics for admission at UWaterloo.

 Required to withdraw: You may be required to withdraw from the Faculty of Mathematics, if in the opinion of the associate dean, or as appropriate, you are unlikely to profit from further study in the Faculty or you are not making satisfactory progress toward fulfilling degree requirements.